 - laser-assisted cataract surgery.

 Traditional cataract surgery is one of the most common surgeries in the world.
 It is recognized as being safe and effective.
 Laser cataract surgery is not covered by most insurance plans.
 It costs more than traditional cataract surgery as well.
 In specific situations, it may provide some advantages.
 So how do you decide which type of cataract surgery to have?

 Here are some things you should understand about both kinds of cataract surgery.
 Talk with your ophthalmologist about which is best for you.
 Feel free to get another eye surgeon’s opinion as well.

 Phacoemulsification is the name for traditional cataract surgery.
 Your surgeon creates a small incision in your cornea by hand with a scalpel.
 They insert a small instrument through this opening.
 It goes behind your pupil where the eye’s lens sits in a capsule.
 Your surgeon creates a round opening in the capsule.
 Then your surgeon inserts a pen-shaped probe through that opening.
 The probe applies sound waves (ultrasound) to break up the cloudy lens.
 Then the surgeon suctions out the broken-up pieces.
 They replace your lens with an artificial intraocular lens (IOL) The surgeon closes the incision with a special liquid and self-seal.
 Stitches are commonly not needed.

 How is laser-assisted cataract surgery done?

-Who can be offered laser-assisted cataract surgery?
+To whom can ophthalmologists offer laser-assisted cataract surgery?

 Which type of cataract surgery has a shorter recovery time?

-What benefits does laser cataract surgery offer that traditional cataract surgery does not?
+What benefits does laser cataract surgery offer?

 What do you want from cataract surgery?